cbigger/slotzy/README.md

+## SLOTZY

-Discord bot for running casino games.
+Discord bot library for running chat-command based casino games.
 Made for and by the Galactic Hub Project: https://discord.gg/tkPYCHaR

 Currently has: